 In the 1970s, to eliminate duplicate fingerprints and make storing and sharing fingerprints easier among law enforcement agencies, the FBI began using the Automated Fingerprint Identification System (AFIS).
 The system, developed by outside vendors, computerized the fingerprint card system.
 In 1992, the former Identification Division transitioned to the Criminal Justice Information Services Division (CJIS).
 The following programs were then consolidated under the CJIS:

 The FBI introduced the Integrated Automated Fingerprint Identification System (IAFIS) in 1999.
 IAFIS stores fingerprints from criminals as part of their criminal record.
 The FBI also runs prints in IAFIS as part of background checks for certain job applicants.
 This is critical for positions that involve high-level security or handling confidential information, such as:

 Questions About Fingerprint Identification?
 Talk to an Attorney

-If you're involved in a criminal case, particularly if you're the primary defendant, you'll want to make sure evidence used against you is in fact valid and used within the proper context.
-The existence of your fingerprints at the scene, for instance, may not necessarily prove that you did the crime.
-If you have questions about this or any other aspects of your case, it's in your best interests to contact an experienced criminal defense attorney near you.
+If you're involved in a criminal case as a defendant, you'll want to make sure the evidence used against you is valid and used within the proper context.
+A criminal history or the existence of your fingerprints at a crime scene does not necessarily prove that you carried out the crime.
+If you have questions about this or any other aspects of your case, contact an experienced criminal defense attorney near you.